WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Discussion and Future Work

+Because AI weather models generally lack physical constraints, they are prone to violating fundamental conservation laws, which in turn drives unphysical drift and error accumulation during autoregressive rollouts \citep{sha2025improving}. \ourMethod successfully enforces global integral constraints (e.g. dry air mass) purely at inference time.
+In the inverse problem formulation, the operator $\mathcal{A}$ is not restricted to linear functions, any differentiable operator can be introduced at inference time without retraining, as demonstrated by the non-linear dry air mass conservation operator (\cref{eq:dam_computation}).
+While\ourMethod stabilizes global budgets, it does currently not enforce local conservation laws.
+Achieving strict local conservation remains a challenge for AI models, representing an important direction for future research.

-Our framework aligns with the perfect prognosis paradigm \cite{van2023deep}, making it highly relevant for downscaling earth system models.
-While domain shifts, caused by biases in ESMs, typically hinder the direct application of ERA5-trained downscaling models, recent two-stage approaches successfully decouple bias correction from downscaling \cite{aich2025conditional, wan2023debias}.
-Unlike previous frame-wise downscaling approaches \cite{hess2025fast, aich2025conditional}, we enable the model to capture temporal correlations in high-frequency patterns absent in static frames.
-Recovering extremes smoothed out in coarse climate projections is critical for impact modelers and policy makers.
-By training with larger window sizes, \ourMethod can be used to downscale monthly paleoclimate data to daily resolution, effectively recovering extremes.
+WIND learns relationships for downscaling exclusively from ERA5, however it can also be applied to climate model projections.
+While biases in climate models introduce domain shifts, these can be mitigated using established two-stage bias correction methods \citep{aich2026conditional, wan2023debias}.
+Unlike state-of-the-art frame-wise downscaling methods \citep{aich2026conditional, hess2025fast}, \ourMethod also captures temporal correlations in high-frequency patterns.
+By training with larger window sizes, \ourMethod can be used to downscale monthly data to daily resolution.

 Despite promising results, our approach has limitations that we leave for future research.
 The primary drawback is inference speed.
-The iterative denoising and MMPS gradient calculations result in a high computational cost.
-This can be addressed via distillation techniques \cite{salimans2022progressive, sabour2025align, potaptchik2026meta}.
+The iterative denoising and MMPS gradient calculations result in a high computational cost (\cref{tab:runtime}).
+This can be addressed via distillation techniques \citep{salimans2022progressive, sabour2025align, potaptchik2026meta}.
 Additionally, while the model captures the relative intensification of events, it underestimates extreme events like Storm Bernd.
-This is likely a combination of our coarse 1.5° spatial resolution and the general difficulty of out-of-distribution generalization of data-driven models \cite{sun2025can}.
+This is likely a combination of our coarse 1.5° spatial resolution and the general difficulty of out-of-distribution generalization of data-driven models \citep{sun2025can}.
 By training at 0.25° resolution, \ourMethod could better resolve these extremes.